robertdebock/recipes/bread.md

 It takes quite some time to make this bread, so please understand all steps and adjust your timings in order to have bread on time.
 I use these timings.

-- Start in the early morning (08:00 or earlier) to have bread ready by lunch.
+- Start in the morning to have bread ready by dinner.
-- Start in the evening (20:00 or later) to have bread ready by breakfast.
+- Start in the evening to have bread ready by lunch.
+- Having bread ready by breakfast is difficult, because you need a 1 hour rise, 30 minutes bake and 30 minutes rest.
+Next best thing is to have a bread ready in the evening, store it under a cloth and eat it in the morning.

 ### Prepare (3 hours)